Syriiin/difficalcy/docs/docs/index.md

 # Welcome to difficalcy

-Difficalcy is a a simple HTTP API interface for the official osu! difficulty calculators.
+Difficalcy is a simple HTTP API interface for the official osu! difficulty calculators.

 ## Basic usage